Orion98MC/node_apns/README.md

 ## 20 Seconds Setup

+The easiest way to get notifications going is to use the provided Notifier service.
+You instantaneously get:

 * On demand connections to Apple (if the connection is stale it is remade automatically)
 * Automatic feedback queries on startup
 * Blacklist of erroneous tokens and feedback tokens